How to contribute to AGNI

 • Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

 • Before submitting, please ensure your changes are consistent with the existing codebase.
-These can also be viewed in the development manual.
+These can also be viewed in the API reference guide.

 New features